-EPUB is a dynamic, widely supported format for eBooks.
-The EPUB format gained popularity over the years by offering a more flexible reading experience than other, more static formats like PDF.
-That’s because EPUBs are actually made up of the same code that is used to create websites.
-EPUB files are also compatible with the vast majority of eReaders.
-For these reasons and others, EPUBs are favored by digital booksellers and publishers alike.
+ePub is a dynamic, widely supported format for eBooks.
+The ePub format gained popularity over the years by offering a more flexible reading experience than other, more static formats like PDF.
+That’s because ePubs are actually made up of the same code that is used to create websites. ePub files are also compatible with the vast majority of eReaders.
+For these reasons and others, ePub are favored by digital booksellers and publishers alike.

 HTML5 is particularly important when it comes to accessibility.
 Its improved structure makes content much easier to navigate using assistive devices and software.
 Another important addition is the use of MathML (Mathematical Markup Language).
 Previously, math equations had been represented by static images alone.
 MathML instead represents them with XML text.
 This allows these equations to be read by assistive devices or scaled, making them available and accessible to all users.

 Accessibility benefits aside, ePub 3 is a very attractive choice for anybody looking to release a book digitally.
 It is compatible with almost all eReaders and supported by most eBook sellers and marketplaces.
 Simply put, ePub 3 is the best available option for publishers and creators looking to provide an intuitive reading experience to as wide a market as possible.